JorjeRoofSnap/CSharpInterview/README.md

 # Tests
 If you have time, write unit tests for the things you think it makes sense to unit test.
 You can use any framework you are comfortable with.

+# Development Setup
+You can use any ide you are comfortable with.
+The project was created using Visual Studio 2022 and .NET 6.0 and is written in C#.